0cjs/sedoc/8bit/conn/din.md

 cables.
 Obviously these vary.

 On the [Apple iPhone-style pinout][pru-iphone], the headset button also shorts mic. to ground.
-CMT resistor 1.6 KΩ.
+CMT resistor 1.6 kΩ.

+2.2 kΩ tested to work on ThinkPad T510 built-in headset socket. pavucontrol displays "unplugged" when JR-200 directly connected; "plugged in" when unconnected or series resitor in place.

 [HTC pinout][pru-htc] (including many Android models, such as Nexus One) is the same, but Apple mics often don't work.
 Standard mic/gnd